Long COVID Europe

 LCE was founded because many Long COVID patient organizations were struggling with the same issues.
 LCE creates economies of scale by sharing relevant resources, know-how, and contacts with its members.

 What Do We Do?

 - We offer unique expertise as a patient network, helping third parties cover their patient-centric blind spots.

-- We gather information concerning LC to curate and share with LC stakeholders.
+- We gather information concerning Long COVID to curate and share with Long COVID stakeholders.

 What Do We Hope to Achieve?